MSourceCoded/SourceComms/README.md

   * **EventClientClosed / EventServerClosed**
     * These events are sent whenever a server/client is closed, usually with an error.
 Each of these has different variables, I recommend you check the class for more details.

+  * **EventClientReady / EventServerReady**
+    * These events are sent whenever a server/client is ready and connected.
+It is recommended you wait for these events to trigger before listening for or sending packets.
+Calling listen() on a server or client will wait 5 seconds (1 of 20 retries every 250ms) for the server/client to become ready, however this is not preferred.

   In order to listen for an event, simply apply the @SourceCommsEvent annotation to any method with a single parameter of the Event. e.g.
     ```java